jackiehjm/stx-docs/doc/source/security/kubernetes/security-install-update-the-docker-registry-certificate.rst

 .. _security-install-update-the-docker-registry-certificate-d527e71:

 #.
-In order to enable internal use of the docker registry certificate,
+In order to enable internal use of the Docker registry certificate,
-    update the trusted |CA| list for this system with the Root |CA| associated with the docker registry certificate.
+    update the trusted |CA| list for this system with the Root |CA| associated with the Docker registry certificate.

     .. code-block:: none